You're reading

 • Agreed sources of truth for product, pricing, legal and positioning

-• A regular content audit cadence, not a once a year panic exercise
+• A regular content audit cadence, not a once-a-year panic exercise

 • The ability to answer simple questions like what do we have, is it right and who owns it?